 You can use a paddle to push your craft along or you can opt for a pedal-driven kayak.
 Each style has its pros and cons so consider these factors carefully before making your decision.

 Pedal vs Paddle Full Comparison

 Quick Note on Pedals

 There are two basic types of pedal-powered kayaks.
 Some units transfer the movement of your legs into a pair of fish-like fins which swing back and forth through the water, propelling you forward.
 Other kayaks feature a tiny propeller which turns as you crank the pedals.

 The mechanisms necessary for the former are typically smaller than those required by the latter.

 Too many variables affect a kayak’s speed to be able to make broad generalizations about which propulsion system provides faster speeds.
-The shape of the kayak’s hull, the amount of gear on board, and the material used all influence its speed, but human factors are also important.
+Speed is influenced by:

 Paddlers with good technique may be able to outpace pedal pushers with weak legs, while spin-class superstars may leave unskilled paddlers in the dust.

 Although it is always wise for pedaling kayakers to have a paddle on board in case something goes wrong, pedal-operated kayaks can be managed in nearly hands-free fashion.